Billboard Christmas Holiday charts: Holiday 100

 An increase of Christmas songs occurred on the Hot 100 in 2010 when 6 holiday songs appeared on the survey with 4 more Bubbling Under the Hot 100.
 On December 25, Coldplay reached No. 25 on the Hot 100 with "Christmas Lights", making it the first holiday song in their top 40 in the past 11 years.
 On December 10, 2011, Billboard expanded the Holiday Song chart to 50 positions, reduced it back to a 5–6 week run and renamed it Holiday Airplay.
 The newly reconfigured Hot Holiday Songs, like the Hot 100, ranks holiday tracks based on a formula blending airplay, download sales and streaming data as tracked by Nielsen Entertainment.
 The 50-position chart survey begins to appear in print and Billboard.com in early December for 5–6 weeks each year.
 On December 14, 2013, Holiday Songs was expanded to 100 positions and renamed the Holiday 100, although only the top 50 remain in print.

 Topping the inaugural Hot Holiday Songs ranking was Mariah Carey's "All I Want for Christmas Is You".
-It has been #1 for 60 total weeks.
+It has been No. 1 for 60 total weeks.
 After 34 weeks at No. 2, Brenda Lee's "Rockin' Around The Christmas Tree" topped the chart for 3 inconsecutive weeks starting December 9, 2023.
-The other songs that have taken the #1 spot on the Holiday 100 are Justin Bieber's "Mistletoe" in 2012, Ariana Grande's "Santa Tell Me" in 2015 and both Pentatonix's "Little Drummer Boy" in 2013 and "Mary, Did You Know?" for 2 weeks in 2014.
+The other songs that have taken the No. 1 spot on the Holiday 100 are Justin Bieber's "Mistletoe" in 2012, Ariana Grande's "Santa Tell Me" in 2015 and both Pentatonix's "Little Drummer Boy" in 2013 and "Mary, Did You Know?" for 2 weeks in 2014.
 Michael Bublé, Pentatonix and Bing Crosby have charted the most songs on the Holiday 100 with 15 or more each.